Understanding Why We Procrastinate

 As humans when something’s boring, or takes too much time to complete, we tend to avoid it all together or find something else to do instead.

-While I don’t know what it looks like for you, but in my world avoidance always seems to manifests itself in the form of laundry.
+While I don’t know what it looks like for you, maybe that’s putting off a side hustle you’ve always wanted start… but in my world avoidance always seems to manifests itself in the form of laundry.

 And it looks a lil’ somethin’ like this …